oakestra/documentation/content/docs/dashboard/features.md

 ## Creating a service

+To create a service, you can use the APIs as described [here](https://www.oakestra.io/docs/getstarted/get-started-app).
+Another option is to create a service with the dashboard, which makes this process much easier.

-Creating a service is the main task of the dashboard, as described in other parts of the documentation, an SLA definition must be created for it.
-This can be easily done using the various input fields in the dashboard.
+As described in other parts of the documentation, an SLA definition (Service Level Agreement) must be created for the creation of an application.
+This can be done easily using the various input fields in the dashboard.

 To do this, first create an application or select the appropriate application in which a new service should be created.
 Then you can create a service in this application by entering the various values in the form.
 The dashboard then creates the SLA provisioning descriptor based on your input and sends it to the root orchestrator.